Frequently Asked Questions

 DrGo’s service hours are 8:00a.m. – 8:00p.m.
 (Monday to Sunday, including public holidays).

-The consultation fees for each medical practitioner may be different.
-The consultation fees will include up to three (3) days basic medication if the medical practitioner renders it necessary and appropriate based solely on his professional judgment.
-To make a booking request to attend a video consultation with a medical practitioner on DrGo, you are required to pay a booking fee (HK$100), which booking fee will be fully deducted from the final amount payable for your use of DrGo service upon completion of a consultation.
-At present, the total fee is around HK$368 to HK$450, including doctor's consultation fee, three days basic medication and one-time free medicine delivery service.
+The consultation fees for each medical practitioner or Chinese medicine practitioners may be different.
+The consultation fee with a general practitioner or Chinese medicine practitioners will include up to certain number of days of basic medication if the medical practitioner or Chinese medicine practitioners renders it necessary and appropriate based solely on his professional judgment.
+To make a booking request to attend a video consultation with a medical practitioner on DrGo, you are required to pay a booking fee (HK$100) (if applicable), which booking fee will be fully deducted from the final amount payable for your use of DrGo service upon completion of a consultation.
+At present, the total fee from HK$368 , including doctor's consultation fee, up to certain number of days of basic medication and one-time free medicine delivery service.

 For COVID-19 Testing, to make a booking request to attend a video consultation with a medical practitioner on DrGo, you are required to pay a booking fee (HK$700), which booking fee will be fully deducted from the final amount payable for your use of DrGo service upon completion of a consultation.
 At present, the total fee is HK$2700, including COVID-19 Test video consultation with an available doctor, one-time test kit delivery and one-time saliva specimen collection, testing and test result issuance.